guidanoli/cptk/README.md

 ### Languages dependencies

-Since the project deals with a bunch of different languages, it's quite natural the need to have some software pre-installed on your machine.
+Since the toolkit deals with a bunch of different languages, it's quite natural the need to have some software pre-installed on your machine.
-Since you're most likely to work with only a few portion of them, the following table should summarize which are the dependencies that apply to your usage.
+Since you're most likely going to work with only a few portion of them, the following table should summarize which softwares you really need.

 | Programming Language | Compiling and running | Debugging |
 | :- | :- | :- |